sfc-gh-mhindi/REPO_CBA/15-BB-QPD Future State/Gem_Outline.md

 - SSIS for data integration
 - R-Connect for statistical analysis and data movement

-This fragmented approach has created significant challenges including high total cost of ownership (TCO), performance bottlenecks, scalability limitations, maintenance complexity, and limited support for modern analytics workloads.
+This fragmented approach, combined with the legacy Teradata infrastructure, has created significant challenges including high total cost of ownership (TCO), performance bottlenecks, scalability limitations, maintenance complexity, and limited support for modern analytics workloads.

 ### 1.2 Purpose of this Document

 This document defines the target future state architecture for QPD, outlining the migration from the current Teradata-based system to a modern cloud data platform.
-It establishes the required platform capabilities, data flow architecture, migration strategy, and quantifiable business benefits.
+It establishes the required platform capabilities, data flow architecture, and quantifiable business benefits.
+Additionally, this document translates and maps the use cases validated in the Proof of Concept (PoC) to the future state architecture, demonstrating how these scenarios will be supported in the target Snowflake environment.
 The document serves as a blueprint for stakeholders to understand the transformation scope, approach, and expected outcomes.

 ### 1.3 Executive Summary